 codex-agent-mem

-Other languages: Español Deutsch 中文 日本語
+Other languages: Español Deutsch Português do Brasil 中文 日本語

 Everything is stored and processed locally by this MCP: SQLite database, FTS index, snapshots, telemetry metadata, and the optional inspector UI. codex-agent-mem does not send your memory, project data, prompts, or telemetry to any external server.
+MCP clients may still expose tool results to the model or service you configure, so treat retrieved memory as local tool output handed to that client.

 codex-agent-mem lives locally, keeps memory auditable and pull-based, and does not send your stored memory to any external service.